sanyaade-teachings/livekit-tutorials-docs/docs/about-openvidu.md

 <h4>On-Premises</h4>
 </div>
 <p class="feature-description">
-OpenVidu is provided as a software that you install <strong><a href="/docs/on-premises/">on your own servers</a></strong>.
+OpenVidu is provided as a software that you install <strong><a href="https://openvidu.io/docs/self-hosting/production-ready/" target="_blank">on your own servers</a></strong>.
 You can easily deploy and manage a fully fledged live-video solution in your own infrastructure, including the most popular cloud providers.</p>
 </div>